US Web3 Contractor Paid in USDC? Invoice in USD + Conversion Rule + Proof Pack (Avoid Disputes)

 Proof pack → what you save so it counts as real income later

-1) Invoice in USD (even if you’re paid in USDC)
+1) Invoice in USD (even if you receive USDC)

-Keep the invoice normal.
+Keep the invoice boring on purpose.
 It should look like something any finance person understands:

-2) Conversion rate rules (pick one and stop arguing)
+2) Conversion rate rule (pick one, then stop arguing)

-Average rate over a short window (15–60 minutes) to reduce “one candle” disputes
+Average window (15–60 minutes) to avoid “one candle” disputes

-Small numeric example (so both sides picture the same thing)
+Tiny example (so both sides picture the same thing):

 You invoice $2,500 USD due Feb 10.